White Boy Posse: Death of Martin William Kent

-In 2007, White Boy Posse member Martin William Kent was run over and killed while trying to prevent fellow member William Roy King from stealing his car.
+In 2007, Martin William Kent, who belonged to the White Boy Posse, was run over and killed while trying to prevent fellow WBP member William Roy King from stealing his car.
 King later pleaded guilty to criminal negligence causing death and was sentenced to 3.5 years in prison.

 Killing of Mitchell Chambers

 In December 2008, 23-year-old Mitchell Chambers was shot and killed in his pickup truck while waiting to take a woman to a movie.
 The shooter was later identified as Joshua Petrin, a high-ranking member of the White Boy Posse.
 Investigators allege that Chambers had been shot over the romantic relationship he had with the woman, a former girlfriend of Petrin's.
 In 2017, Petrin pleaded guilty to manslaughter and was sentenced to 10 years in prison.

 Lorry Santos homicide

-In September 2012, Lorry Ann Santos, a mother of four, was gunned down immediately after answering a knock on the door to her home.
+In September 2012, Lorry Ann Santos, a 34-year-old mother of four, was fatally gunned down after answering a knock on the door to her home.
 Her killing had apparently been intended for T.J.
-Cromartie, a former member of the White Boy Posse who left the gang in 2012.
-Instead, an incorrect memory led the shooter to the wrong address, where Santos resided.
+Cromartie, a former White Boy Posse member who left the gang in 2012.
+Cromartie served as a trusted lieutenant and cocaine-trafficking associate of Joshua Petrin, operating in Edmonton and Lloydminster, Alberta.
+In the summer of 2012, Cromartie fled the gang, taking cash and a firearm, which prompted Petrin to place a bounty or reward on his life.
+Instead, an error had led the gunman, later identified as Randy O'Hagan, to the wrong address, where Santos resided instead of T.J.
+Cromartie.

 Lorry Santos' killer was identified as Randy O'Hagan.
 Also charged with murder were Joshua Petrin and Kyle Halbauer.
 Halbauer pleaded guilty to first degree murder, while O'Hagan and Petrin were convicted at trial.
 All three men were sentenced to life in prison without the possibility of parole for 25 years.